top of page

 Riding along in my automobile... in a third world country, on a small crowded island, under construction, the views change, the mountain is moving on a daily basis, and the traffic patterns is different each time you pass over the road.

 To say driving on Roatan is an adventure is an understatement.
-Many of the roads are narrow, 1 and half lanes at best, no shoulders, with potholes that are part of the structure of the road rather than a road hazard to avoid.
+Many of the roads are narrow, one and half lanes at best, no shoulders, with potholes that are part of the structure of the road rather than a road hazard to avoid.
 People, dogs, kids, cattle, horses, lizards, big trucks and SUVs are all fighting for space on that cramped, semi-paved/gravel/dirt/path they call a road.
 Here is a little ditty to sum up driving here is paradise.

 "Swerving left, forgetting right,